 5. Automatic Upgrades

-An MSP – managed service provider lends you with the flexibility and scalability to adapt and evolve by enabling customizations to the existing services or introducing new processes/tools to the existing milieu.
+An MSP – Managed Services Provider lends you the flexibility and scalability to adapt and evolve by enabling customizations to the existing services or introducing new processes/tools to the existing milieu.
 All without disturbing your current business processes.

 6. Better Response Time